-Getting to the Isle of Wight couldn’t be easier and one of the most convenient ways of heading to the Island is by train.
+Getting to the Isle of Wight couldn’t be easier these days and one of the most convenient ways of heading to the Island is by train.
 Our ferry ports have fantastic railway links, connecting the Isle of Wight with the rest of the UK.

 Similarly, our Lymington car and passenger ferry port is easily accessible by train as it sits minutes from Lymington Pier Train Station.
 From there, you can get to Yarmouth on the Isle of Wight in only 40 minutes on a beautifully scenic crossing.

-To make things easy for you, you can purchase ‘through’ train tickets to the Isle of Wight port you’re travelling to.
+To make things easy for you, you can purchase ‘through’ or ‘combined’ train tickets to the Isle of Wight port you’re travelling to.
 Helpfully, this gives you access to some of your usual railway discounts, such as 16-25 railcards, covering the whole of your package.

 You can also purchase through tickets that include onward travel on the Island via the Island Line train service.